pcdshub/pytmc/docs/pragma_usage.rst

 default settings manually.
 For example a developer can specify ``scan:`` field (configures how and when the value is updated) even though this is not required.
-For additional information on all the pragma fields, consult the
+For additional information on all the pragma fields, consult the `Pragma fields`_ section.

-A link-  :ref:`Pragma fields`

-like `Pragma fields`_.

 Declaring encapsulated variables
 ''''''''''''''''''''''''''''''''
-Variables declared inside of data structures can be processed by pytmc so long as each level of encapsulation is marked for pytmc.
+Variables declared inside of data structures can be processed by pytmc so long as each level of encapsulation, all the way down to the first level, is marked for pytmc.

-The top level instantiation of a function block could resemble the following:
+The instantiation of encapsulating data types only needs the ``pv:`` line.
+The instantiation of a function block could resemble the following:

 .. code-block:: none